adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

   />
   </Zoom>

-3. To verify the Adapty paywall was received successfully, check for the presence of a field with a value.
+3. To verify that the Adapty paywall was received, check for the presence of a field with a value.
 In the **Available Options** list, choose **Has Field**.

   <Zoom>
     <img src={require('./FF_img/has-field.png').default}